-Lynchburg College has met a second $250,000 challenge grant issued last Veterans Day by Dr. John D. Bower, a 1957 graduate whose gifts and challenges have raised $1.25 million for veteran scholarships and services at LC.
+University of Lynchburg has met a second $250,000 challenge grant issued last Veterans Day by Dr. John D. Bower, a 1957 graduate whose gifts and challenges have raised $1.25 million for veteran scholarships and services at LC.

 After a moving Veterans Day service on Monday, Dr. Bower (at right in photo) presented his matching check to President Kenneth Garren.
-“I am deeply indebted to Lynchburg College,” Dr. Bower said.
+“I am deeply indebted to University of Lynchburg,” Dr. Bower said.

 Under the endowed fund established by Dr. Bower, two-thirds of the annual income goes toward the Dr. John D. Bower Veterans Scholarship, which provides support to eligible veteran students with a 3.0 GPA or higher, with first preference to those pursuing degrees in science at LC.